SpongePowered/SpongeDocs/source/about/structure.rst

 The Structure of the Sponge Project
 ===================================

-The Sponge Project consists of different subprojects, hosted in various repositories on Github.
+The Sponge Project consists of different subprojects, hosted in various repositories on GitHub.
 Here's a short overview before going into detail:

 +-------------------------------------------------------------------+-------------------------------------------------------+---------------------------------------------------------------------------------+